PharmaLedger-IMI/fgt-workspace/README.md

 cd fgt-api
 npm run run-mah
 ```

+(You can now login to the dashboard started in step 4.)

 Change the command to "npm run run-whs" or "npm run run-pha" for other participant category.